iamvikkuarya/QuickKart/README.md

 ## ⭐ **Show Your Support**

-If QuickCompare helped you save money on groceries, please consider:
+If QuickKart helped you save money on groceries, please consider:
 - ⭐ Starring this repository
 - 🐛 Reporting bugs or requesting features
 - 🤝 Contributing to the codebase